Yusufolekli/firefox_Extractor/README.md

-# firefox_Extractor
+# Firefox_Extractor
-Linux sistemlerde Firefox tarayıcısının history databasesini çekip görüntülememizi sağlar.
+On Linux systems, it allows us to pull and display the history database of the Firefox browser.